bustoutsolutions/siesta/README.md

     github "bustoutsolutions/siesta" "master"

-(Adding `master` keeps you on the bleeding edge, which is necessary until Siesta has an official release.)
+(Adding `master` keeps you on the bleeding edge, which is necessary until Siesta’s 1.0 release is out of beta.)

 Follow the [Carthage instructions](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) to add `Siesta.framework` to your project.